 Ba-dum-ding! 🔔 The reminder you set in your calendar just signaled you to do your routine Berkey system maintenance.
-As you're carefully taking out your black filters you notice a film on the exterior.
+As you're carefully taking out your black filters, you notice a film on the exterior.
 What is that?
 Why is it there?
 Is something wrong?
 Help!
 What's the weird-looking stuff on my filters?

-Have no fear--that's totally normal and a-ok.
+Have no fear--that's normal and a-ok.
 That's the visible proof that the water you're drinking doesn't have THAT in it.

 Over time, as contaminants bond to the carbon, they can clog the pores and make it harder for the water to pass through the filters.
 Cleaning your filters with a 3M non-scratch Scotch Brite Pad will strip away the outer layer of the carbon where the pores are clogged.
 This will expose a fresh layer of carbon and allow the filters to purify at a faster pace.